dingxu6207/TCBP/README.md

-# The code can be seen in the website
+# The code can be seen in the website(https://github.com/dingxu6207/MCMCNN/)
+There are TESS, Kepler, ZTF models.